 When midazolam is injected i.v., the plasma concentration-time curve shows one or two distinct disposition phases.
 The volume of distribution at steady state is 0.7-1.2 l/kg.
 96-98% of midazolam is bound to plasma proteins.
 The major binding protein is albumin.
 There is a slow and insignificant passage of midazolam into the cerebrospinal fluid.
 In humans, midazolam has been shown to cross the placenta slowly and to enter foetal circulation.
 Small quantities of midazolam are found in human milk.
-Midazolam is not a substrate for any of the drug transporters tested so far (cellular efflux transporter: P-glycoprotein; cellular uptake transporters: OAT1, OAT2, OAT3, OCT1, OCT2, OATP1A2, OATP1B1, OATP1B3.1, OATP1B3.2, OATP2B1 and rOatp1b2, which is found in rats only).
+Midazolam is not a substrate for drug transporters.